Cycling74/rnbo.example.juce/CUSTOM_UI.md

 # Making a Custom UI

-RNBO provides a default interface for audio plugins.
-This simple interface creates a slider for each parameter in your RNBO patch.
-Through JUCE, you can create a totally custom interface, complete with a unique look and feel, and following complex logic.

-This guide won't really talk about user interface best practices, but it will show you how to set up a project with a custom UI.
+This guide shows how to build a custom UI for your plugin or standalone app.
+It does not cover UX best practices or graphic design, but it will show you how to set up a project that creates bidirectional bindings between UI elements and RNBO parameters.

 We'll look the two main approaches that you can use: building a native interface using the JUCE library in C++, or creating a web browser interface that binds to your audio processor.

 Each approach has its own advantages.
 Building a native interface with JUCE can be more efficient, as it doesn't load a separate web browser component.
 However, using JUCE's WebBrowserComponent lets you work with HTML/CSS/JS to build your interface, which can be much easier.
 If you run a local web server, you can also modify your interface while your plugin is running using hot reloading.

 For most people, we recommend starting with the web-based approach.

+## Prerequisites

-Please note, if you haven't yet followed the setup steps in `README.md`, you should do so before you follow this tutorial.
+If you haven't yet followed the setup steps in [README.md](./README.md), you should do so before you follow this tutorial.
+If you want to follow the guide for building a web-based interface, you will also need to install [Node.js](https://nodejs.org/).

 ## Switching UI